laurence-dorman/chess-twitter-bot/README.md

 # chess-twitter-bot
-Post tweets when new chess.com games are played from a specified account
+Posts GIFs of chess games to twitter when new chess.com games are played from a specified account

 Game over: @User lost on time, new bullet rating: XXXX.